Conte-Ecology/fishSiteSnapping/README.md

 ## Flowline Versions
-Three flowlines versions are used in the snapping process:
+Three flowlines versions are used in the snapping process: <br>
 1. "detailed" - All inclusive high resolution flowlines
 2. "truncated" - The high resolution flowlines trimmed to a 0.75 km<sup>2</sup>
 drainage area threshold